Purdue Extension Master Gardener Program

 John Woodmansee, Extension Educator and Master Gardener Coordinator

-STEP 2: Access and read a copy of the Purdue Extension Master Gardener Program Policy Guide and preliminary schedule.
+STEP 2: Access and read a copy of the Purdue Extension Master Gardener Program Policy Guide and preliminary schedule, if available.

 STEP 3: Complete the Volunteer Application and Agreement Form and return it to the Extension office at 524 Branch Court, Columbia City, IN.
 Doing this in person is best because we need to verify your ID (look at your driver's license) before the application can be approved.
 It's simplest to do this when the application is submitted.
-DUE Aug.
-21
+Be alert for submittal deadlines for the class you are hoping to attend.

->IF YOU PLAN TO VOLUNTEER IN WHITLEY COUNTY AFTER YOU BECOME A MASTER GARDENER, please consider applying for a scholarship sponsored by Whitley County Master Gardeners Association.
-Up to five people will be awarded a scholarship that covers the individual class fee.
-Turn in your scholarship application with your volunteer application and agreement form.
-Scholarship Application Scholarship applicants must submit both forms by Aug.
-15.
+>IF YOU PLAN TO ATTEND THE FALL IN-PERSON CLASS AND VOLUNTEER IN WHITLEY COUNTY AFTER YOU BECOME A MASTER GARDENER, please consider applying for a scholarship sponsored by Whitley County Master Gardeners Association.
+Details will be released before the Fall 2025 class.

 STEP 4: After your application is approved, you will be sent a link to enroll in the local Master Gardener Basic Training class and make payment through a secure system called cvent.
-The enrollment deadline Aug.
-28. If you are a scholarship recipient, you'll still need to register in cvent, but you will receive further instructions, as the fee will be taken care of by the scholarship.
+The enrollment deadline for the in-person class is normally in late August.
+If you are a scholarship recipient, you will receive separate instructions on receiving your scholarship.

 STEP 5: Participate in the 15-week class (the class may be slightly more or fewer weeks in length, depending on the year), and pass the final exam with at least a 70% score.
 Our basic training in-person class (for Whitley and Noble Counties) is a 3-hour class once per week.
 Upon passing the final exam, you become an Extension Master Gardener Intern.